 At 80, Ann is healthy and vigorous.
 Steve isn’t concerned about her health.
 But Ann’s more responsible daughter, Jeanne, knows better.

-Realizing that her mother has done no pre-planning, and has no Will or Trust, Jeanne takes her mother to a qualified estate attorney to create an Estate Plan.
+Realizing that her mother has done no pre-planning, and has no Will or Trust, Jeanne takes her mother to a qualified estate attorney at CunninghamLegal to create an Estate Plan.
 Generally, pre-planning and estate planning are one and the same.
 Estate planning is its own, complex topic, and I invite you to read our extensive article on estate planning by clicking here.
 But a brief summary may be helpful.

 Generally, an estate plan involves establishing a Revocable Living Trust, which will help Ann and her heirs: